Why choose the CSL?

 What do patients need to know about genetic sequencing?

+Clinical tests must be ordered by a licensed health care provider, physician assistant, or nurse practitioner.
 Consider directing patients to the Smith Family Clinic’s Frequently Asked Questions for more information.
-The Smith Family Clinic for Genomic Medicine, LLC is located on HudsonAlpha’s campus and works with the CSL for clinical genomic sequencing.
-You might also consider directing patients to the clinic’s fundamental information on genetic sequencing.
+The Smith Family Clinic for Genomic Medicine, LLC is located on the HudsonAlpha Institute for Biotechnology campus and works with the Clinical Services Lab for clinical genomic sequencing.
+You might also consider directing patients to the clinic’s fundamental information on genetic sequencing or Our genetic counselors have put this slideshow together to help you discuss genetic information with your patient: Genomics and Your Patients.

 How does the CSL handle data and privacy?